Just after recovering internet access (off several days!) and doing a big event at Second Life...

 Levees are the most fundamentally left-handed project of them all.

 Only governments build levees on a large scale.
 Only governments can, or ever will build levees on a grand scale.
 When private interests feel threatened by floods, they use political pressure and any means possible to get governments to spend money, even taxed from faraway mountain dwellers, in order to save their precious lowland property.
 And, yes, rich men who despise taxes and big government will do this, as they always have.
+(See: Listen to Nature and Accept her Adamant Plan.)

-And what big projects do you think we have in our future?
 When the Greenland and Antarctic ice plateaus melt and the oceans rise?
 Will the deniers of global climate-change stick to their tune, when their lowland property is threatened by new sea levels?

 If we are to be ruled by New Aristocrats... oh please God, don’t let it be these fools.
 These awful, monstrous fools.

-Just a bit more about climate change.
+==Just a bit more about climate change==

 Consider how it workd, psychologically.
 Influenced by a million courtroom dramas, the deniers seem to be saying ”You must prove this beyond all reasonable doubt... and I can use any doubt, any doubt at all... to reject all of your evidence.”
 In other words, it will never be enough.
 It CAN never be enough.